Nice try, Brian, but you get your own show, and you can go say that.

 That's at least what they think.

-I was there with Mary Madeline, that his wife called and told him she had read in the Washington Post he was going to be the new ambassador to Iraq, and he didn't even know about it.
+And it was while I was in his office, by the way, I was there with Mary Madeline, that his wife called and told him she had read in the Washington Post he was going to be the new ambassador to Iraq, and he didn't even know about it.

 Just this weekend, Iraq's oil minister announced that production had surpassed pre-war levels.

-Economically, I see in Iraq every day that I do not think the American people know about, where cell phones and satellite dishes, once forbidden, are now common, where economic reform takes place on a regular basis, where agricultural production is rising dramatically, and where the overall economy and the consumer sector is growing, said Mr. Khalizad, who uh for this attempt at hopeful realism will be derided in some quarters as a Pollyanna.
+Economically, I see in Iraq every day that I do not think the American people know about, where cell phones and satellite dishes, once forbidden, are now common, where economic reform takes place on a regular basis, where agricultural production is rising dramatically, and where the overall economy and the consumer sector is growing, said Mr. Khalizad, who for this attempt at hopeful realism will be derided in some quarters as a Pollyanna.

-Here's the closing paragraph from the Wall Street Journal, but the political truth is that none of this will happen any sooner if Americans look like they're heading for the exits.
+But the political truth is that none of this will happen any sooner if Americans look like they're heading for the exits.

 Iraq is not yet in a state of civil war.

-It has a functioning, if imperfect government.
+It has a functioning, if imperfect, government.

-If changes of tactics or force levels are needed, by all means make them.
+If changes of tactics or force levels are needed, by all means, make them.

-But what Iraqis most need from Washington is reassurance of support for the tough decisions and battles that lie ahead is a classic interesting little line that they use here.
+But what Iraqis most need from Washington is reassurance of support for the tough decisions and battles that lie ahead.

 And I want to analyze this.

-Timetables and deadlines may sound like real politics that means the Democrats call for timetables and reduce withdrawals.
+That means the Democrats call for timetables and reduced withdrawals.

 That may sound smart, and it may sound brilliant.